9bitsdelta/OpenBit/README.md

 ### Features:
 _Let's not go down that road **yet**_

-## Compiling
+## Compiling on Linux
-Clone or download the repo.
+Unzip the archive.
 If you have Visual Studio Code, there are scripts already made for it to create the makefiles, build and debug.
 Else, there are bash scripts which set up the makefiles.<br>

 	bash scripts/genproj-linux.sh
 	make

-The dependencies not included in this repo are [GLFW](http://www.glfw.org) and [GLEW](http://glew.sourceforge.net).<br>
+## Compiing on Windows
-To link with them you need to either install the packages for the development libraries or add them manually in the `premake5.lua` files.
+Unzip the archive.
+Run the script `scripts/genproj-windows.bat` which will create visual studio 2019 project files.